bdague324/AWS-rekognition/README.md

 ### launch the instance
 Same as in AWS_Jumpbox repository.

-## Step2-Configuration of the backend server
+## Step2 - Configuration of the backend server
 ### 1.Install Jupyter & open file in virtual machine
 * Check if python3 is installed
 ```